ncsu-landscape-dynamics/popsborder/docs/inspections.md

     - Gerbera
     - Rosa
     - Actinidia
-    max_boxes: 10  # do not apply to shipments larger than
+    max_boxes: 10  # do not apply to consignments larger than
 ```

 ---